 Excel 2013 is a versatile program that makes it easy for you adjust the data that is contained within your worksheet cells.
 Many Excel users may focus primarily on the data that they have entered in their cells, but the physical appearance of that data can be just as important for your readers.

-Change the Font in Every Cell in Excel 2013
+How to Change the Font in Every Cell in Excel 2013 (Guide ith Pictures)

 The steps below will assume that you want the font to be the same in every cell of your Excel 2013 worksheet.
 The steps below may not work if the worksheet that you are editing has been locked or restricted from editing.
 If the worksheet is locked, then you will need to get the password from the original author of the document to make edits.